paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

   (B) *Elements* — The regulations prescribed under subparagraph (A) shall include regulations detailing fair and equitable criteria for payment under paragraph (2).

-(5) **No effect on other benefits** — Payments made under paragraph (2) are supplemental to any other benefit furnished by the United States Government for which a covered dependent, covered employee, or covered individual is entitled, and the receipt of such payments may not affect the eligibility of such a person to any other benefit furnished by the United States Government.
+(5) **No effect on other benefits**

+  (A) *In general* — Payments made under paragraph (2) are supplemental to any other benefit furnished by the United States Government for which a covered dependent, covered employee, or covered individual is entitled, and the receipt of such payments may not affect the eligibility of such a person to any other benefit furnished by the United States Government.

+  (B) *Relation to certain Federal workers compensation laws* — Without regard to the requirements in sections (b) and (c), covered employees need not first seek benefits provided under chapter 81 of title 5 to be eligible solely for payment authorized under paragraph (2) of this subsection.

 ### Statutory Notes

 #### Amendments
+2023—Subsec. (d)(3).
+Pub.
+L. 118–31, § 7801, added par.
+(3) and struck out former par.
+(3).
+Prior to amendment, text read as follows:

+“(A) Appropriations required.—Payment under paragraph (2) in a fiscal year may only be made using amounts appropriated in advance specifically for payments under such paragraph in such fiscal year.

+“(B) Matter of payments.—Payments under paragraph (2) using amounts appropriated for such purpose shall be made on a first come, first serve, or pro rata basis.

+“(C) Amounts of payments.—The total amount of funding obligated for payments under paragraph (2) may not exceed the amount specifically appropriated for providing payments under such paragraph during its period of availability.”

+Subsec. (d)(5).
+Pub.
+L. 118–31, § 7802(a), designated existing provisions as subpar.
+(A), inserted heading, and added subpar.
+(B).

 2022—Subsec. (d)(5).
 Pub.
 L. 117–103 added par.
 (5).

 2021—Subsec. (b).
 Pub.
 L. 117–46, § 2(f), inserted “total disability resulting from” before “certain injuries” in heading.